The Higher Structure of Symmetries of Axion-Maxwell Theory: Declarations

-We thank Shani Meynet for discussions and collaboration during the initial stages of this project.
-MDZ thanks Christian Copetti, Kantaro Ohmori and Yifan Wang for useful discussions.
-MDA thanks Kenichi Konishi, Mihail Mintchev, Alessandro Vichi for their insightful remarks.
-The work of MDZ and ERG has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 851931) and from the Simons Foundation (grant \#888984, Simons Collaboration on Global Categorical Symmetries).
+\paragraph{Funding.} The work of MDZ and ERG has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 851931) and from the Simons Foundation (grant \#888984, Simons Collaboration on Global Categorical Symmetries).
 MDZ also acknowledges support from the VR project grant No. 2023-05590 and the VR Centre for Geometry and Physics (VR grant No. 2022-06593).
 The work of MDA has received funding from the MacCracken Fellowship and by the Erasmus+ traineeships program.
 Most of the work was done while MDA was affiliated with the Scuola Normale Superiore and the University of Pisa.

+\paragraph{Conflict of interest.} The authors have no competing interests to declare that are relevant to the content of this article.
+The authors have no financial or proprietary interests in any material discussed in this article.